named-data/ndn-cxx/docs/INSTALL.rst

 The default compiler flags include debug symbols in binaries.
 This should provide more meaningful debugging information if ndn-cxx or your application crashes.

-If this is undesirable, the default flags can be overridden to disable debug symbols.
+If this is not desired, the default flags can be overridden to disable debug symbols.
 The following example shows how to completely disable debug symbols and configure ndn-cxx to be installed into ``/usr`` with configuration in the ``/etc`` directory.